reshinto/programming_language_syntax_comparison/readme.md

 Console.WriteLine("{0} {1} {2}", object.ReferenceEquals(s1, s4), s1 == s4, s1.Equals(s4));  // False False True

-string sampleString = "some random words";

-// check if a string starts with a character or words sampleString.StartsWith("some");  // True
+// check if a string starts with a character or words string sampleString = "some random words";
+sampleString.StartsWith("some");  // True

 // check if a string ends with a character or words sampleString.EndsWith("words");  // True

-string stringName3 = "  test  ";

-// remove white spaces from both left and right stringName3.Trim();  // "test"
+// remove white spaces from both left and right string stringName3 = "  test  ";
+stringName3.Trim();  // "test"
 // remove white spaces from left stringName3.TrimStart();  // "test  "
 // remove white spaces from right stringName3.TrimEnd();  // "  test"

-// replace string with another string, stringName.Replace(old, new);
-stringName.Replace("test", "newTest");  // "  newTest  "

 // string slicing from start index